BetaKors/bpgwrapper/README.md

 I learned a whole lot about Python and mainly typing-related stuff, and it was a very fun project to work on (except when I had to deal with pygame being garbage, such as getting antialiasing to work being very hard).

 (also btw fullscreen doesn't work on linux cuz I focused too much on fixing it for windows and forgot to add a case for linux)
-(actually I'm not even sure if it works on linux at all)
+(actually I'm not even sure if this whole thing works on linux at all)